ABFonseca/filelineserve/README.md

 - Doing the code (without automatic tests): 2 hours
 - Doing documentation: 30 minutes
 - Finding big enough files to test for performance: More than I'm willing to admit
-- Doing automated testing: ???
+- Doing automated testing: 45 minutes (had a silly bug on the test code and took me a bit too long to detect it)

 ## Critiquing my code/choices
 There are a few points I don't fully agree with my code: